 Evie Pwyer, a seventh grader, brought her sister Tara Easton, a veteran of the Army.
 Ava Koch, an eighth grader, sat with her dad, Steven Koch, who had served with the Air Force.

 The Veterans Day Assembly was initiated by Principal Swiatowicz

 The Veterans Day Assembly was initiated by Principal Swiatowicz.
 A committee of teachers, administrators, parents, and support staff enthusiastically collaborated.
-Students made welcome posters in Homebase which lined the hallway leading to the theater.
+Welcome posters made during Homebase lined the hallway leading to the theater.
 Sixth graders made patriotic lapel pins for the visiting veterans with Jennifer Useted, library media specialist.
 Seventh graders made thank you cards which will be packed up with canned goods and delivered to various veteran assistance offices in mid-November.
 The PTO helped with a breakfast reception for the veterans prior to the assembly.